Lee Levitt

 Cantor Rebecca Robins is Director of Temple Sinai’s religious school and superintends the congregational youth educational programs.
 She is especially passionate about making sure our children, teens, their families and our teachers feel a sense of significance and belonging at Temple Sinai.
-Rebecca can also be found leading Tot Shabbat services, Family Shabbat services, and other and other worship services here at Sinai.
+Rebecca is part of our pastoral care team and helps members of all ages with counseling and support during times of illness and need.
+She also leads High Holiday Services and Tot Shabbat services.

 Rebecca (also known as “CR”) came to Temple Sinai in 2012.
 A passion for music, teaching, learning and working with people on life’s journey sent her to cantorial school the Hebrew Union College-Jewish Institute of Religion where she was ordained as cantor in 2008.
 While at HUC-JIR, Cantor Robins served congregations in Edison, NJ, Katonah, NY and Falls Church, VA.
 After being ordained she served Congregation Sinai in Milwaukee, WI as Cantor-Educator.